TrumpChainDev/docs/tutorials/bridge-tutorials/wrap-erc20-tokens-to-fusenet-and-unwrap-back-to-erc20.md

 ---
 description: >-
-  Steps to transfer/wrap ERM20 tokens from Ethereum to Fusenet and back using smart contracts.
+  Steps to transfer/wrap DJT20 tokens from Ethereum to Fusenet and back using smart contracts.
 ---

-# Using the bridge with ERM20 tokens directly through the contract
+# Using the bridge with DJT20 tokens directly through the contract

-**Please use this tutorial at your own risk as it involves using Etherscan UI/Eram explorer to relay the tokens.
-This tutorial is applicable only for ERM20 tokens other than ERAM.
-Do not use this tutorial to transfer ERAM.**
+**Please use this tutorial at your own risk as it involves using Etherscan UI/TrumpChain explorer to relay the tokens.
+This tutorial is applicable only for DJT20 tokens other than DJT.
+Do not use this tutorial to transfer DJT.**

 We are going to have a UI soon so it would be good to wait for the bridge UI too.